anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * agent-signed-data: MUST contain the base64-encoded agent-signed-data (as defined in {{asd}}) and provided as trigger parameter.

-The enhancements of the YANG module for the ietf-voucher-request with these new leafs are defined in {{voucher-request-prm-yang}}.
+The enhancements of the YANG module for the ietf-voucher-request with these new leaves are defined in {{voucher-request-prm-yang}}.

 The PVR is signed using the pledge's IDevID credential contained as x5c parameter of the JOSE header.